Mental Health Awareness Week 2023: How to Support Your Employees’ Wellbeing From Home & The Office

 Hire a Virtual Mental Health Speaker

-Virtual events have been a staple of 2020/21, as the Covid-19 pandemic forced many offices to close.
+Virtual events have been a staple of recent years, as the Covid-19 pandemic forced many offices to close.
 Business leaders across the world have since turned to online mental health speakers to reach their staff, and encourage positive mental health practices.

 We have booked a wealth of mental speakers for corporate events, with virtual orators proving especially popular over the last year.
 One of the most impactful is Wendy Smith, personal development mentor and former Paralympian.
 With her infectious optimism, she teaches audiences how to manage stress and improve their mental health.